-UPE accounts for the vast majority of income for UHIL in 2020.
-UPE accounts for nearly 100% of both UHIL's earned premium and fee and commission income combined, with the contribution from UBL being insignificant.
+UPE accounts for the majority of income for UHIL in 2022.
+UPE accounts for nearly 82% of UHIL's earned premium and 86% of its fee and commission income combined.

-The most significant countries for UPE (by 2020 gross written premium) are Italy, the United Kingdom ("UK"), Finland, Spain and Portugal.
+The most significant countries for UPE (by 2022 gross written premium) are Italy, the UK, Finland, Spain and Portugal.

 Premiums received during the year relate to Wealth Solutions single and regular premiums, and Corporate Solutions premiums.
-Total 2020 gross written premiums were €1,237,133k.
+Total 2022 gross written premiums were €2,290,737k.

-The main driver for UPE's premium income and investment contract sales over the last three financial years has been in the Wealth Protection market.
-While the majority of the premium from this business line relates to Italian business, it also includes business from UK, Spain, Portugal and other EU countries.
+The main driver for UPE's premium income and investment contract sales over the last three financial years has been in the Wealth Solutions single premiums.
+The majority of the premium from this business line comes from UK, Italy, Spain, and Portugal.